nsharma3150/nsharma3150.github.io/_pages/about_me.md

 ## 👨‍🏫 Teaching & Mentoring

 I believe in giving back to the academic community through teaching and mentorship.
+Most recently (February 2026), I co-led a two-day intensive hands-on workshop on normative modeling at Friedrich-Schiller-University Jena as part of the "Parsing Individual Differences in Brain Disorders" course.
+I presented my custom-developed GAMLSS Python package for neuroimaging, teaching psychology students data simulation, model fitting, visualization, transfer functions, and real-world neuroimaging data analysis.

-As a Teaching Assistant for the Neuromatch Academy's Deep Learning Course (2024), I guided international students through complex concepts in an intensive three-week program.
-My experience includes mentoring first-year students at IIT Roorkee and leading programming tutorials in the Academic Reinforcement Program.
+Previously, I served as a Teaching Assistant for the Neuromatch Academy's Deep Learning Course (2024), where I guided international students through complex concepts in an intensive three-week program.
+My teaching experience also includes mentoring first-year students at IIT Roorkee and leading programming tutorials in the Academic Reinforcement Program.

 **Current Supervision**: Since August 2025, I have been supervising PhD student Jijia Xing on extending the benchmarking framework to medical and mental health domains, focusing on safety-critical evaluation and data contamination effects across newer model architectures.
 Previously, I co-supervised a master's student on ML applications in nerve disease diagnostics (October 2024 - January 2025).